sseltzer/COP4531-Grep/proj6/readme.txt

 Both applications have similar output

-+ Test 8: -i whilcard
++ Test 8: -i wildcard

 - Our group 6 grep.x application output
 maturana@linprog2.cs.fsu.edu:~/projtest>grep.x -i AVE COP4531/*.txt
 args.Size(): 4
 Line 5 We may now have our first look at him.
-An Instagram photo that surfaced yesterday Line 6: Genisys,” Sarah Connor (Emilia Clarke) explains that somehow the Trousers of Time™ have
+An Instagram photo that surfaced yesterday Line 6: Genesis,” Sarah Connor (Emilia Clarke) explains that somehow the Trousers of Time™ have

 - Original grep application
 maturana@linprog2.cs.fsu.edu:~/projtest>grep -i AVE COP4531/*.txt
 COP4531/Avengers.txt:Line 2 summer’s Avengers: Age of Ultron (below), there was one major character who even COP4531/Avengers.txt:Line 5 We may now have our first look at him.
-An Instagram photo that surfaced yesterday COP4531/Avengers.txt:Line 7 rough art from Joss Whedon’s Avengers sequel, featuring a half-dozen our heroes, COP4531/myTest.txt:Line 6: Genisys,” Sarah Connor (Emilia Clarke) explains that somehow the Trousers of Time™ have maturana@linprog2.cs.fsu.edu:~/projtest>
+An Instagram photo that surfaced yesterday COP4531/Avengers.txt:Line 7 rough art from Joss Whedon’s Avengers sequel, featuring a half-dozen our heroes, COP4531/myTest.txt:Line 6: Genesis,” Sarah Connor (Emilia Clarke) explains that somehow the Trousers of Time™ have maturana@linprog2.cs.fsu.edu:~/projtest>

 grep finds two additional lines that show "AVE" while grep.x shows only 2 line of text that show "AVE"